allan-pg/Netflix-data-analysis/README.md

-# Netflix-data-analysis
-Netflix Data Analysis
+# Data Analysis With Python - Netflix
-This a brief detail of data analysis in python and its libraries Numpy
+## An MOOC offered by the University of Helsinki

+<p>Topics covered:

+* Programming in Python
+* Numpy
-Pandas
+* Pandas
-and its visualization in seaborn and matplotlib
+* Matplotlib